Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Interpreting the supersymmetric partner as the non-conserved Fokker-Planck generator involving the force and the killing rate

 while the killing rate ${\tilde K }(x) = {\tilde \gamma }$ does not depend on $x$.
 One thus obtains that the supersymmetric partner ${\hat {\cal F} }^{[\lambda,\gamma] } $ governing the dynamics of the current in the Pearson model of parameter $[\lambda,\gamma] $ can be rewritten as

-where ${\cal F}^{[{\tilde \lambda},{\tilde \gamma}] } $ is the Fokker-Planck generator of the Perason model with the modified parameter $[{\tilde \lambda},{\tilde \gamma}] $.
-This property for the bulk generators is called 'shape-invariance' in the field of supersymmetric quantum mechanics (see the reviews \cite{review_susyquantum,Mielnik_review,sasaki_reviewSusyQM,Review_factorization} with various scopes and references therein).
+where ${\cal F}^{[{\tilde \lambda},{\tilde \gamma}] } $ is the Fokker-Planck generator of the Pearson model with the modified parameter $[{\tilde \lambda},{\tilde \gamma}] $.
+This property for the generators is called 'shape-invariance' in the field of supersymmetric quantum mechanics (see the reviews \cite{review_susyquantum,Mielnik_review,sasaki_reviewSusyQM,Review_factorization} with various scopes and references therein).

 Besides this bulk property, the Pearson diffusions enjoy very specific boundary properties as a consequence of the vanishing of the diffusion coefficient $D(x)$ at the two boundaries $x=x_L$ and $X=x_R$ in Eq. \ref{pearsonD} and in particular, the vanishing-current B.C. are automatically satisfied (see \cite {c_pearson} for detailed discussions).
 In the present context, this means that the Pearson Fokker-Planck generator ${\cal F}^{[{\tilde \lambda},{\tilde \gamma}] } $ with the modified parameter $[{\tilde \lambda},{\tilde \gamma}] $ has a vanishing eigenvalue $E_0^{[{\tilde \lambda},{\tilde \gamma}] } =0$ associated to the trivial left eigenvector $l_0^{[{\tilde \lambda},{\tilde \gamma}] } (x)=1$